cdxcore.dynaplot#

 Creates a dynamic figure of type cdxcore.dynaplot.DynaFig.

-By default the fig_size of the underlying matplotlib.pyplot.figure will be derived from the number of plots vs cols, row_size and col_size as (col_size* (N%col_num), row_size (N//col_num)).
+By default the fig_size of the underlying matplotlib.figure.Figure will be derived from the number of plots vs cols, row_size and col_size as (col_size* (N%col_num), row_size (N//col_num)).

 If fig_size is specified then row_size and col_size are ignored.